derek-zhou/airss/README.md

 Do not use AirSS with airtable on a device that you do not control; AirSS stores the API key in the local storage unencrypted.
 A local super user can steal it.

+Please also keep in mind that AirSS does not do two-way data syncing or resolve conflicts.
+All the sync'ed devices except the first one shall connect to airtable with a clean slate.

 ## Disclaimer

 The software shall be consider alpha quality right now.
 Use it  your own risk.